 |The Forno Bravo Formula

-The high compression strength greatly reduces the chance of hairline cracking.
+High compression strength greatly reduces the chance of hairline cracking.

-Our ovens have the best heat retention characteristics in the marketplace—and they weigh more than the same size ovens from o competitors.
+Our ovens have the best heat retention characteristics in the marketplace—and they weigh more than the same size ovens from our competitors.

-While in the past many wood-fired ovens were made from natural clay and terracotta (baked earth) found in the ground, advanced engineering has created new materials that have dramatically improved pizza oven performance.
-Today’s wood-fired ovens heat up more quickly, and hold their heat much longer than their old-fashioned predecessors.
+While in the past, many wood fired ovens were made from natural clay and terracotta (baked earth) found in the ground, advanced engineering has created new materials that have dramatically improved pizza oven performance.
+Today’s wood fired ovens heat up more quickly, and hold their heat much longer than their old-fashioned predecessors.
 Sophisticated new refractory materials have taken much of the care (and hassle) out of owning a wood fired oven.

-Additionally, each Forno Bravo oven dome is made in the U.S. using a two-side, machine vibrated casting process.
+Additionally, each Forno Bravo oven dome is made in the U.S. using a two-sided, machine vibrated casting process.
 Rustic Italian ovens use a single-sided form and the material is packed by hand (which explains why they have a rough surface on the inside, not a smooth surface)—a process which produces ovens that are not as dense, or accurately cast, as the Forno Bravo ovens.

 But does all this really matter?
 Definitely.

 Let’s put it this way—one Italian pizza oven manufacturer with a U.S. distributor understands the difference in performance so clearly that they make ovens using both types of materials.
 Their entry-level ovens are made using “terracotta,” while their premium residential ovens and commercial ovens are made using an engineered refractory.
 Here’s the catch.
 Their 40″ premium residential refractory oven costs 55% more (an additional $1,600) than their 40″ terracotta oven (the exact same size oven!)